splynx/docs/files/en/voice/voice.md

 Voice
 =====

-The new Voice Module is designed for customize the CDR processing according to you own prices and tarification.
-It's composed by 3 config pages and the processing.
-Also in the Voice Tariffs module is added a new settings config for customize included and group pricing, rate table and increase price.
+The Voice Module is designed for customized CDR processing according to your own prices and tariffication.
+It is composed by 3 configuration pages and processing.
+Also, in the Voice Tariffs module a setting is available for customizing included and group pricing, as well as a rate table and increased price feature.

 * [Rates](voice/rates/rates.md)
 * [Voice Categories](voice/voice_categories/voice_categories.md)